allenai/scruples/readme.md

 Scruples encourages progress on this research problem by providing a corpus of real-world ethical situations with community sourced normative judgments.
-The norms expressed by this corpus represent those of the community from which they're drawn&mdash;and thus they are not necessarily the right norms to use in any particular application scenario.
+The norms expressed by this corpus represent those of the community from which they're drawn&mdash;and thus they are neither representative of other communities nor necessarily the right norms to use in any particular application scenario.

 Any organization looking to incorporate normative understanding into a product or service should carefully consider, investigate, and evaluate